About Prostate Cancer and Prostatectomy

 Our multidisciplinary Genitourinary (GU) Oncology treatment program includes surgical oncologists, medical oncologists and radiation oncologists who work as a team to provide a coordinated, comprehensive treatment plan for each patient.

 Robotic prostatectomy is performed in the medical center's state-of-the-art “OR of the Future” surgical facility, now equipped with a surgical robot.
-Follow-up appointments take place in the Stoler Pavilion, UMGCC's outpatient center for cancer care.
+Follow-up appointments take place in the Stoler Pavilion, UMGCCC's outpatient center for cancer care.

 For more information, call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).